wpsmith/wps-scripts/README.md

 ##Credits

 Font Awesome webfont and associated code are licensed under CC BY 3.0 and is a production of @fortaweso_me, by Dave Gandy.
+PrettyPhoto code by Stephane Caron (@scaron) and licensed under Creative Commons 2.5 or GPLV2 license.

 ##License